Bandwidth/numbers-java-sdk/README.md

    .addTelephoneNumberList("8042994451")
    .build();

-// Wrap the order type in an Order wrapper and choose site id and peer for numbers to associated with Order order = Order.builder()
+// Wrap the order type in an Order wrapper and choose site id and peer for numbers to be associated with Order order = Order.builder()
    .siteId("1")
    .peerId("500539")